ENGLISH

 Congress and the U. S. Department of Justice about the issue is

-internet surveillance also monitoring?
-Why isn't it
+else is DOJ's internet surveillance also monitoring?
+Why

-illegal snooping into private citizens lawful electronic
+widespread illegal snooping into private citizens lawful

 I propose that a joint Congressional commission be established